Lift-off for British demo satellites

 "This has been important for the development of our company," said sales manager Robin Sampson.
 "This has helped us mature into a complete satellite platform provider.

 "Previously, we've tended to supply mainly spacecraft sub-systems, but this will be the first time we've put an entire satellite together to go into orbit.
-And already we've got more platform orders on our books," he told BBC News.'Like buses'
+And already we've got more platform orders on our books," he told BBC News.

 The intention is that UKube becomes a repeat programme.
 There should soon be an announcement on a UKube-2.